Eriksbergsleden med hängbro som binder samman leder i Blekinge Arkipelag

 There are no shortcuts here.
 Only time, sea air and the quiet pull of the archipelago.

-Book overnight stay via ARK56
+Book your stay via ark56.se

 Safety and responsibility